opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 Animating Models
 ''''''''''''''''
-When the Skeleton tool ( |Toonz71_346| ) mode is set to Animate, it is possible to set positions for the model sections at different frames, thus defining an animation.
+When the Skeleton tool (|skeleton|) mode is set to Animate, it is possible to set positions for the model sections at different frames, thus defining an animation.